SzymonNowakowski/alphafold/README.md

 ```
 #!/bin/bash
-#SBATCH --job-name alphafold2
+#SBATCH --job-name alphafold2.1.1
-#SBATCH -A xxxxx            # your account or grant name (to be charged for the computation in HPC)
+#SBATCH -A xxxx            # your account or grant name (to be charged for the computations in HPC)
 #SBATCH --time=2-00:00:00   # or whatever fits the QoS, adjust this to match the walltime of your job
 #SBATCH --cpus-per-task=8   # DO NOT INCREASE THIS AS ALPHAFOLD CANNOT TAKE ADVANTAGE OF MORE
 #SBATCH --gres=gpu:1        # You need to request one GPU to be able to run AlphaFold properly